ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </div>
 <div style="height: 20px;"></div>

 <p><strong>Brown dwarfs</strong> are  fascinating because they lie in an area of classification between planets and stars, exhibiting properties of both.
-Usually they're born like stars, large enough to collapse under their own gravity, but failling to sustain the nuclear fusion of hydrogen.
-For this reason it's a matter of debate whether they're "proper" planets.
-These do appear to have been succintly identified by the model.</p>
+Usually they're born like stars, but fail to sustain the nuclear fusion of hydrogen.
+So it's a matter of debate whether they're "proper" planets.
+These appear to have been succintly identified by the model.</p>

 <div style="height: 20px;"></div>

-<h5 align="center">Cluster 4: Super-Jupiters</h5>
+<h5 align="center">Cluster 4</h5>

 <div class="container-table">
     <div class="half-table">